unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 You learn an additional trick shot of your choice at 7th, 10th, 15th, and 18th level.
 Each time you learn a new trick shot, you can also replace one trick shot you know with a different one.

 **Grit.** You gain a number of grit points equal to your Wisdom modifier (minimum of 1).
-You regain 1 expended grit point each time you roll a 20 on the d20 roll for an attack with a firearm, or deal a killing blow with a firearm to a creature of significant threat (DM’s discretion).
+You regain 1 expended grit point each time you roll a 20 on the d20 roll for an attack with a firearm, or deal a killing blow with a firearm to a creature of significant threat (DM's discretion).
 You regain all expended grit points after a short or long rest.

-**Saving Throws.** Some of your trick shots require your targets to make a saving throw to resist the trick shot’s effects.
+**Saving Throws.** Some of your trick shots require your targets to make a saving throw to resist the trick shot's effects.
 The saving throw DC is calculated as follows:

    **Trick Shot save DC** = 8 + your proficiency bonus + your Dexterity modifier